PLAYERBITT/Python-/README.md

    - Ensure the environment is prepared to execute the binary file.

 2. **Execution Stage**
-   - Run the `RAGNAROK` binary file and capture its output.
+   - Run the `JUPITER` binary file and capture its output.
    - Execute the `ko.py` script to verify its functionality and ensure proper interaction with the binary.

 3. **Testing and Validation**